bogdanrbucur/task-tracker/README.md

 - 2.0.1 - Added support for sub-tasks and checklist items in tasks
 - 2.0.2 - Better aligned progress bars in sub-tasks
 - 2.0.3 - Fixed a bug that allowed a tasks' asignee to bypass the Edit button and edit it's content.
 A tasks' progress is now calculate independently from its status (i.e. the progress will not be 100% when the task is marked as Completed or Closed)
+- 2.1.0 - Search functionality when selecting a parent task
+- 2.1.1 - Better parent task selection description and display in the task edit form
+- 2.1.2 - Updated to NextJS 16.3.2 and other dependencies